Overview

 Note: Students wishing to fulfill the art history requirement with a course about film must get approval from the Art Department chair.
 Students may not fulfill the art history requirement with a course cross-listed in Art History from another department.

-All senior concentrators are required to register for Senior Project I in the fall of their final year.
-Based on a review by the studio faculty, students who have successfully completed Senior Project I must continue by registering for Senior Project II.
-Students who do not receive a grade of B- or above in Senior Project I will complete an additional 300-level course in studio art.
-In either case all students will be required to have a public exhibition during their final semester.
+All senior concentrators are required to register for ART-501 Senior Project in the fall of their final year.
+Upon completion with a minimum grade of A- and approval of the senior project advisor, students will work towards an exhibition of their project in the Wellin Museum by registering for ART-502 Senior Project Exhibition.
+Under certain circumstances and after consultation with Art department faculty, students may complete an additional 300-level course in studio art instead of continuing on to ART-502.
+In either case all students are required to have a public exhibition during their final semester.

 A minor in art consists of ART-104 or ART-160, one art history course and three additional studio art courses (which are not repeatable and are not all in the same media area).
 An independent study may not count toward a minor in art.
 Interested students should meet with the chair.